ArcShahi/Image-to-ASCII/README.md

 >** Open the Output file via Notepad ( Recommended ) in Fullscreen and Dont' Forget to Zoom out : `ctrl and - (minus)`**

+# Documentation

+Convering Explanation of Source Code.

+Will be Added later.